Skip to main content

 Which peel is better for dark spots and melasma?

 VI Peel is generally more effective for significant hyperpigmentation and melasma due to its deeper penetration and specialized formulations like VI Peel Precision Plus.
-BioRePeel can help with mild discoloration and prevention.
-Your Rani Beauty Clinic provider will evaluate your pigmentation concerns to recommend the right option.
+BioRePeel can help with mild discoloration, dullness, and maintenance.
+Your Rani Beauty Clinic provider will evaluate pigment depth, melasma triggers, Fitzpatrick skin type, current skincare, and sun exposure before recommending the right option.

 How often can I get each peel?